bryantduongconsulting/bryantduongconsulting.github.io/_pages/about.md

 Do not leave your most important milestones up to chance.
 Invest in your tomorrow and achieve a winning advantage with the Bryant Duong Consulting process.
 Let us be your dedicated partner, guiding you toward an ambitious tomorrow marked by clarity, purpose, and achievement.

-See our services in the tab above!
+See our services in the navigation tabs above!
 Whether that be academic admissions or technical consulting, we have you covered!
+Not sure what you need?
+No problem - schedule an initial discovery meeting [here](https://calendly.com/bryanttduong/30min).